jamromney/portfolio/README.md

 ### Calculator (2025)

-📝 Project Report

-Project Title: Graphical Calculator in Processing
-Author: Jake Romney
-Date: September 25
-Language/Platform: Processing (Java-based)
-File Name: Calculator.pde

-🎯 Project Objective

-The objective of this project is to design and implement a fully functional graphical calculator using the Processing programming environment.
-The calculator supports both basic arithmetic and scientific operations and allows user interaction through clickable buttons within a visual interface.

-📱 Features and Functionality
-✔️ Basic Operations

-Addition (+)

-Subtraction (-)

-Multiplication (×)

-Division (÷)

-Equals (=)

-✔️ Scientific and Special Functions

-Square (S)

-Square Root (√)

-Natural Logarithm (L)

-Pi (π)

-Sign Toggle (±)

-Decimal Point (.)

-Clear (C)

-🧠 Program Structure
-🧩 Key Components

-Button Arrays:

-buttons[] — an array of 12 function/operator buttons

-numButtons[] — an array of 10 numeric buttons (0–9)

-Core Variables:

-float l, r — stores the left and right operands

-float result — stores the calculation result

-String dVal — string representation of the current display value

-char op — stores the selected operator

-boolean left — indicates which operand (left or right) is being input

-🧮 Calculator Logic

-When a number button is pressed, it updates either l or r depending on the left flag.

-When an operator is pressed (+, -, ×, ÷), the program stores the operator and switches input to the right operand.

-Pressing = triggers the calculation using the current operands and operator, storing the result in result and displaying it.

-Scientific functions like square, square root, and logarithm apply directly to the current operand.

-Special buttons such as π insert the value of pi, and ± toggles the sign of the current operand.

-The C button resets all input and values.

-🎨 User Interface

-Canvas Size: 240 × 450 pixels

-Design:

-Calculator background color: light blue (#C2DEFA)

-Buttons are styled with different colors based on their purpose (numeric, function, operator)

-Hover effects are applied to buttons for better user interaction

-Display Area:

-A white rectangle at the top of the canvas shows the current number or result.

-The font size adjusts dynamically to fit larger numbers within the display area.

-🧪 Technical Skills Demonstrated

-Event handling using mousePressed() and hover detection

-Use of arrays and object-oriented programming (Button class)

-Conditional logic and operand management

-Drawing and layout using Processing graphics functions

-Implementing both arithmetic and scientific operations

-Dynamic user interface updates and feedback

-📌 Potential Improvements

-Add keyboard input support

-Improve input handling (e.g., prevent multiple operators in a row)

-Implement expression history or memory storage

-Handle edge cases like divide-by-zero more gracefully

-Add parentheses for multi-step operations

-Support continuous operations without needing to reset

-✅ Conclusion

-This project successfully demonstrates a functional, interactive calculator interface built from scratch using Processing.
-It reinforces core programming concepts such as object-oriented design, event-driven input, graphical layout, and real-time user feedback, while also providing an introduction to building custom GUI applications.
+The Graphical Calculator is an interactive desktop application built in Processing, a Java-based programming environment for visual design and computation.
+The goal of the project was to create a clean, functional calculator interface that handles both basic arithmetic and a selection of scientific operations, all controlled through clickable, on-screen buttons.
+The calculator was developed entirely from scratch, including its button system, display logic, and event handling, in a single Processing file named Calculator.pde.

+The user interface is rendered on a 240×450 pixel canvas with a soft light-blue background (#C2DEFA) and a white display area at the top that shows the current input or result.
+The display text automatically scales to fit larger numbers, ensuring readability.
+Each button—whether numeric, operator, or scientific—is represented by a custom Button class that manages its position, label, color, and hover interaction.
+This design gives the calculator a dynamic, responsive feel, with subtle hover effects that provide immediate feedback to the user.

+Behind the scenes, the calculator’s logic is built around a few core variables and a simple state-management system.
+Two floating-point operands (l and r) represent the left and right sides of a calculation, while result stores the outcome.
+The program keeps track of the active operator in a char variable op, and a boolean flag left determines whether the user is currently entering the first or second operand.
+Input is handled through mouse events—when a number button is pressed, it updates the active operand; when an operator is pressed, it stores the operation and shifts input focus.
+Pressing the equals button performs the calculation and updates the display in real time.
+Scientific and special functions—such as square, square root, logarithm, π, and sign toggle—operate directly on the current operand, while the clear button (C) resets the calculator to its default state.

+From a technical standpoint, the project showcases several key programming skills: object-oriented design, event-driven input handling, and real-time UI rendering.
+Arrays are used to efficiently store and manage groups of buttons, simplifying layout generation and input detection.
+Conditional logic governs operand and operator flow, ensuring the calculator behaves predictably even as users mix numeric and scientific operations.
+This structure demonstrates a clear understanding of both logical computation and graphical interface design in Processing.

+Looking ahead, there are several directions for enhancement, including adding keyboard input, expression history, parentheses for complex operations, and more robust error handling for edge cases like divide-by-zero.
+Despite its simplicity, the project highlights how core programming concepts—variables, control flow, classes, and rendering—can come together to create a polished, interactive tool.
+It’s a solid demonstration of turning procedural logic into a cohesive visual experience within Processing.

 ![RunningCalculator](https://github.com/jamromney/portfolio/blob/main/images/Calc.png?raw=true)